ai/about-postcss/speech.md

 ---

 Hi, my name is Andrey Sitnik.
-I am a front-end developer at a company called Evil Martians.
+I am a front-end developer at Evil Martians.

 ---

-As a front-end in my company I've been behind the development of front-end of Groupon Russia (since the early days to the IPO), eBay Social, a social marketplace we've done for eBay, Rocketbank, a "Russian version" of Bank Simple.
-Most of the time I work on Amplifr.com, a social networking posting and analytics tool.
+As a front-end in my company I was doing front-end for Groupon Russia, eBay Social, Rocketbank, a "Russian version" of Bank Simple.

+My current project Amplifr.com, a social networking posting and analytics tool.

 ---